temporalio/temporal-learning/docs/tutorials/go/audiobook/index.md

 ## Define your Workflow with Temporal

-You've seen the pieces that perform the conversion work but you haven't tied them together.
+You've seen the pieces that perform the conversion work but you haven't tied the process together.
 In this section, you'll build a Temporal Workflow to process a text-to-speech conversion from start to finish.
 [Workflows](https://docs.temporal.io/workflows) create the overall flow of your application's business process.
 It's essentially a sequence of steps written in your programming language.